bpstephanie/Clean_Crave/README.md

 - ### The Contact Page

   - This page will allow the user to subscribe to a daily, weekly or monthly newsletter, depending on their preference.
-The newletter will be kept up to date with the newest recipes, tips and advice to staying on the healthy track.
+The newsletter will be kept up to date with the newest recipes, tips and advice to staying on the healthy track.
 The user will be asked to submit their full name and email address.
   - This page will also allow users to get in contact with Clean Crave.
 The user will be asked to submit their full name and email address, along with their enquiry.
   - This page is responsive to different screen sizes.